Bruno-Amat/Bruno-Amat.github.io/_pages/publications.md

 Abstract: This work examines the heterogeneity in cartel overcharges within the Brazilian fuel retail market.
 This study involves constructing a unique dataset that combines firm-level microdata concerning profit margins with legal details pertaining to each cartel case.
 Employing a differences-in-differences approach, my findings reveal variability in overcharges attributed to unobservable factors such as cartel structure.
 Therefore, using information about cartel participants, I observe that even though the gas station representative and the wholesaler act as a hub, the impact of participation for these two groups exhibits different signs.
 While the representative's participation increases the overcharge, the distributor's decreases it.

-# Works in Progress

-## Liberating Skies: Unraveling Firms' Preferences in Brazilian Airport Concession Auctions

-## Roads to Development: Unraveling the Impact of Diverse Concession Models on City Growth